HBO Max: Nordic countries and Spain

+Central and Eastern Europe countries and Portugal

+In the 2010s, HBO Europe launched streaming service HBO Go in 13 Central and Eastern European countries.
+HBO programs in Portugal were previously broadcast on the premium television channel TVSéries from the services of TVCine, since 2015.
+In 2019, less than a year before the discontinuation of TVSeries, HBO Europe launched a standalone streaming service called HBO Portugal.
+Similarly to the Nordics and Spain, HBO Max was launched in Portugal and Central and Eastern Europe on March 8, 2022, respectively replacing HBO Portugal and HBO Go.

+The rebranding to Max went into effect on May 21, 2024, except in Poland where it took place on June 11.
+All of these were reverted again into HBO Max globally just a years later.
+The Max rebranding in Poland also gave the option to live stream all of TVN Warner Bros.
+Discovery's linear television networks as part of the Sports add-on, except Cinemax 1 and Cinemax 2.
+Meanwhile, Polish users not subscribed to extra add-on will be able to only live stream the three HBO channels in Poland and the free to air network TVN.

-Turkey, Greece, and Post-Soviet states
+Turkey, Greece, and post-Soviet states

 Plans to introduce HBO Max in Turkey, Greece and the Baltic states, where HBO Go was absent, were announced in October 2021, but these plans were later halted following the creation of Warner Bros.
 Discovery, with Vodafone TV in Greece, various TV operators in Turkey, including Digiturk, and Go3 and Telia in the Baltic states instead getting the rights for various HBO and Max programming.

 On December 6, 2023, Warner Bros.
 Discovery (WBD) fully acquired the Turkish streaming service BluTV, and on March 4, 2025, it was announced that BluTV would be relaunched as Max on April 15, 2025, as part of WBD's global streaming consolidation strategy.

-In Greece, the offer present in Vodafone TV was relaunched as Max on February 20, 2025.
-Now all Max content is available across all TV packages in Vodafone Greece.
+In Greece, the offer present in Vodafone TV was relaunched as Max on February 20, 2025, and all Max content was made available across all TV packages in Vodafone Greece.
+On January 13, 2026, marked the launch date of HBO Max as a standalone service in Greece.

-On June 10, 2025, it was announced that HBO Max would finally launch in the Baltic states, as well as in other Post-Soviet states, including Armenia, Georgia, Kazakhstan, Kyrgyzstan and Tajikistan, on July 22, 2025.
+On June 10, 2025, it was announced that HBO Max would finally launch in the Baltic states, as well as in other post-Soviet states, including Armenia, Georgia, Kazakhstan, Kyrgyzstan and Tajikistan, on July 22, 2025.
 Launches for Albania, Cyprus, and Malta were also announced for that same time frame.